alpersonalwebsite/hack-your-next-interview/README.md

 ## The Interview Process

 I should start stating the obvious: each Company is a unique world, and in consequence, every process is different.
-However, usually you have 4 common steps:
+Yet, usually you have 4 common steps:

-1. **First approach**: vacancy presentation, highlight of "Core Values or Principles" (from both sides), curricular recapitulation (your work experience) and advice.
+1. **First approach**: you will be talking with an in-house recruiter or People and Culture (ex HR) representative.
+In small ventures, it could also be the CTO or VP of Engineering.
+Usually, you are going to be introduced first to the Company (Mission, Core Values and Principles...) and then, to the particular role.
+After this, you should present yourself, highlight the most transcendental aspects of your last 2 jobs (or positions) and answer behavioral questions.
+At the end, you should have at least 5 minutes to inquire and dispel any doubt related to the Business.
 This step is mainly humanistic and presentational.
-There are no right/wrong answers.
 Expected time: *less than 30 minutes*.

-2. **First technical screening**: generally, you will be asked to answer questions related to your experience and knowledge of particular technologies (languages, platforms, services, libraries, tools...) tied to the "job requirements".
-This is the real first filter and it will show (or evidence) if you really know what you think you know and if you do it in the right way (good practices and patterns).
+2. **First technical screening**: generally, you will be asked to respond to questions linked to your experience and knowledge of particular technologies (programming languages, platforms, services, libraries, tools...) tied to the "job requirements".
+This is the real "first technical filter" and it will show (or evidence) if you truly know what you think you know, and if you do it in the right way (good practices and patterns).
+You will talk (this is a "Phone Screen") with one of the Sr. Software Engineers of your (future?)
+Team.
 Expected time: *no more than 1 hour, commonly 30 minutes*.

-3. **Second technical screening**: this is a little more "intense" than the previous one.
-You should expect "code exercises" (like Fibonacci, reversing strings, palindromes...), "define which would be the output of..." (like `console.log()` and `setTimeout()`), `MVC` such as building a small `SPA` with one of JS framework (like a TO-DO list with React), "pair programming".
+3. **Second technical screening**: this is -certainly- a little more "intense" than the previous ones.
+You should expect "coding challenges" (like Fibonacci, reversing strings, palindromes...), "define which would be the output of...", exercises such as building a small `SPA` with one of the JS framework or libraries (like a TO-DO list with React), among others.
+You will be interacting with a Principal Engineer or Software Manager.
+You could share just your screen (working locally or through some "interviewing platform") or...
+The screen plus your camera.
 From all the interviews steps, normally this is the definitive but not the last one.
 Expected time: *around 1 hour*.

+    *Note about challenges with video:* Every time I was part of the "Recruitment Pipeline" (either as  IC or Manager) I deliberately banned this.
+I prefer "take home" activities, and, as last resource, screen-sharing.
+Never camera!
+If you are a Manager or Interviewer and you are reading this, remember...
+Be empathetic!
+That Person has a lot on his/her shoulders!
+Certainly, you don't need to make her/him more vulnerable to prove knowledge nor tenacity.

 4. **On-site interview**: Great news!
 If you got to this point, probably you will receive an offer.
 Expected time: *most of the companies will have you around 5 hours, however, there is a growing number of enterprises that have adopted the 2.30 hs model*.
 We do appreciate these last!